 Angel Conservation has always been keen on developing a sustainable development plan for ecotourism in the Kamarata Valley and indeed Canaima National Park as a destination this would greatly benefit the conservation of the Pemón culture.
 The plan is to work within the structure and confines of the Telemedicine / Communications Project to include these locations for the benefit of medical, cultural and tourism sustainability.
 A natural bi-product too would be the creation of much needed employment for the local Pemón and a distraction from the illegal extraction of gold in the national park.

-The sustainable tourism program has two primary educational objectives:
+The sustainable tourism program has two primary educational objectives – Education and Outreach.

-Education of the Kamarakotos, to prepare them for the forthcoming collaboration they will soon have with the wider world, including, in a sense, their entry into the ‘responsible tourism industry’.
+Preparing the Kamarakotos for the forthcoming collaboration they will soon have with the wider world, including, in a sense, their entry into the ‘responsible tourism industry’.
 Outreach directed to the greater public, which is often not familiar with indigenous cultures generally and the Pemón in particular.